omnivector-solutions/license-manager-simulator/README.md

 This will run the server at `http://localhost:8000`

 ## Usage
-You can add/remove Licenses from the license-server using the `http://localhost:8000/docs`, There is possible to make requests directly with the browser into the API, with examples.
+You can add/remove Licenses from the license-server using the online interface at `http://localhost:8000/docs`.
+This helps you to make requests directly with the browser into the API, with examples.

-To be able to generate the output from the server in the same format as the `lmutil`, we have the `license_manager_simulator/template_files` folder, there is the `lms-util.py` file.
+To be able to generate the output from the server in the same format as the `lmutil`, we have the `license_manager_simulator/template_files` folder, in there is the `lms-util.py` file.
 To be able to use it is necessary to install `jinja2` and `requests`, and it is necessary to keep the `flexlm.out.tmpl` in the same folder as the `lms-util.py`

-We also have the `application.sh` script in the root of the repository, it is a simple bash script that is intended to run in slurm as a job that uses the licenses from the API.
-It is just a dummy application for test that create a license_in_use in the API, sleeps, then delete the license_in_use.
+We also have the `application.sh` script in the root of the repository, it is a simple bash script that is intended to run in Slurm as a job that uses the licenses from the API.
+It is just a dummy application for test that creates a license_in_use in the API, sleeps, then deletes the license_in_use.

-Just run with `./application.sh` and it is possible to specify the number of licenses in the first args and the user_name in the second args, but they are optional and defaults to `42` and `user$RANDOM` respectively.
+To run it, execute `./application.sh`.
+It is possible to specify the number of licenses as the first argument and the user name as the second (e.g. `./application.sh 123 john_doe`), but they are optional and defaults to `42` and `user$RANDOM` respectively.

 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.